basilionelle/basilionelle/README.md

 🎓 I'm a Data Science and Behavioral & Organizational Management student passionate about making data-driven decisions that solve real-world problems.
 My projects focus on combining analytical thinking with human-centered design—building tools that are not only functional, but meaningful.

-📊 Whether it's through Python scripts, dashboards, or automations, I aim to create systems that empower individuals and organizations to understand their data and act on it with confidence.
+📊 I specialize in developing statistical analysis tools, automation systems, and data processing applications.
+From budget tracking to statistical analysis toolkits, I create solutions that help individuals and organizations understand their data and make informed decisions.

 ## 🚀 Featured Projects